-- (6) The canvassing board may begin the canvassing of mail ballots at 7 a.m. on the sixth day before the election, including processing the ballots through the tabulating equipment.
-However, results may not be released until after 7 p.m. on election day.
-Any canvassing board member or election employee who releases any result before 7 p.m. on election day commits a felony of the third degree, punishable as provided in s.
-775.082, s.
-775.083, or s.
-775.084. - (7) With respect to absent electors overseas entitled to vote in the election, the supervisor of elections shall mail an official ballot with a secrecy envelope, a return mailing envelope, and instructions sufficient to describe the voting process to each such elector on a date sufficient to allow such elector time to vote in the election and to have his or her marked ballot reach the supervisor by 7 p.m. on the day of the election.

-- (8) A ballot that otherwise satisfies the requirements of subsection (5) shall be counted even if the elector dies after mailing the ballot but before election day, as long as, prior to the death of the voter, the ballot was: - (a) Postmarked by the United States Postal Service: - (b) Date-stamped with a verifiable tracking number by common carrier; or - (c) Already in the possession of the supervisor of elections.
+- (6) The canvassing board may begin the canvassing of mail ballots as provided by s.
+101.68(2)(a).
+The criminal penalty specified in that paragraph for the release of results before 7 p.m. on election day is also applicable to canvassing conducted under this act. - (7) With respect to absent electors overseas entitled to vote in the election, the supervisor of elections shall mail an official ballot with a secrecy envelope, a return mailing envelope, and instructions sufficient to describe the voting process to each such elector on a date sufficient to allow such elector time to vote in the election and to have his or her marked ballot reach the supervisor by 7 p.m. on the day of the election. - (8) A ballot that otherwise satisfies the requirements of subsection (5) shall be counted even if the elector dies after mailing the ballot but before election day, as long as, prior to the death of the voter, the ballot was: - (a) Postmarked by the United States Postal Service: - (b) Date-stamped with a verifiable tracking number by common carrier; or - (c) Already in the possession of the supervisor of elections.

 History.-s.
 1, ch.
 87-364; s.
 585, ch.
 95-147; s.
 42, ch.
 2005-277; s.
 29, ch.
-2007-30.
+2007-30; s.
+19, ch.
+2022-73.